Thunderstarr/EDOPro-HD-Pics-Downloader/README.md

 - Save.

 This method removes all cards you already download from the list, remain less cards to download next time you execute the program.

+### Bugs:
+- The program don't download normal monsters pics if you're using *allcards.ydk*;
+- Maybe you have problem with alternate artworks;